 - Numerical abilities: You will be shown data on a table or chart, and you will require to interpret the information and complete multi-choice questions in this 20-minute assessment.

 - Verbal reasoning: In this assessment, you will be given a passage to read and asked about the information it provides in a series of multi-choice questions.
 The aim of this is to assess whether you can analyze information accurately.

 - Abstract reasoning: You will be shown some patterns and asked if you can find any patterns in them.
 This test is actually assessing how you organize information and use it to solve problems.

 - Personality test: In this, you will be given a series of statements, and you will be asked to list them in order of importance to you.
 This is designed to assess your personality and whether it will fit in with colleagues and the company’s culture.

 Stage three: Telephone Interview

-The third stage of the assessment test is a ten minute telephone interview with one of the recruiters.
+The third stage of the assessment test is a ten-minute telephone interview with one of the recruiters.
 The recruiter will be keen to hear how you answer questions and whether you are confident on the telephone.
-It is good to practise speaking on the telephone and it is also key to know exactly what you wrote in your CV and covering letter.
-At the end of the telephone interview, you will be invited to attend a face to face interview.
+It is good to practice speaking on the telephone, and it is also key to know exactly what you wrote in your CV and cover letter.
+At the end of the telephone interview, you will be invited to attend a face-to-face interview.